 When pressure exceeds preference, autonomy collapses into a binary classification.
 The code is deterministic: above threshold, the agent switches.
 Below, they don't.
 Human decision-making is probabilistic, messy, subject to mood and context and the specific argument your neighbor made over coffee.
 The simulation strips this away deliberately.
 It asks: if we reduce agency to its structural minimum, what does network topology alone predict?

-The answer is that topology predicts 60 to 80 percent of adoption outcomes independent of private preference.
+The answer is that topology predicts the majority of adoption outcomes independent of private preference.

 This transforms "manufactured consent" from a rhetorical concept into a measurable process.
 Noam Chomsky and Edward Herman (1988) used the term to describe how media systems produce public agreement through structural filtering rather than overt censorship.
 The simulation operationalizes this: consent is manufactured when network structure pushes adoption rates past the coercion threshold, producing behavioral compliance that looks voluntary from the outside but registers as coerced at the individual level.

 The gap between the code's determinism and human reality is itself informative.
 Real humans sometimes resist past their threshold.
 They find workarounds, form counter-networks, develop ironic compliance.
-The simulation's 60 to 80 percent coercion rate is likely a ceiling.
-But even at half that rate, the ethical implications hold.
-If 30 to 40 percent of adoption in networked systems is structurally coerced, the assumption of individual consent that underlies platform governance, technology policy, and market regulation is compromised.
+The simulation's coercion rates represent a ceiling.
+But even at significantly lower rates, the ethical implications hold.
+If a substantial fraction of adoption in networked systems is structurally coerced, the assumption of individual consent that underlies platform governance, technology policy, and market regulation is compromised.

 Distributed Responsibility and Conditional Agency